Monotone Perfection

 \subsection{A class of generalized auctions}

 There are $n$ players.
 Each player~$i$ receives a private type $v_i \in [0,1]$.
 The joint density is $f:[0,1]^n \to \bR_{+}$.
-After knowing the type, player~$i$ takes an action from $B_i = \{Q\} \cup [0 ,\overline{b}_i]$, where $Q < 0$ and taking the action $Q$ means that the player chooses to quit the game.
+After knowing the type, player~$i$ takes an action from $A_i = \{Q\} \cup [0 ,\overline{b}_i]$, where $\overline{b}_i > 0$, $Q < 0$ and taking the action $Q$ means that the player chooses to quit the game.

 If player~$i$ chooses quitting the game, then his payoff is $0$.
 Suppose that player~$i$ chooses to stay and takes an action $b_i$.
 He needs to buy a ``ticket'' for staying, denoted by $\Phi_i(b_i)$.
 That is, $\Phi_i(b_i)$ is the induced entry fee that player~$i$ needs to pay.
 Besides, if he gets an object, then player~$i$ receives an interdependent payoff $W_i(b_i, v)$ and pays the per-unit cost $C_i(b_i)$.
 Let $D(b)$ denote the total quantity/demand of the goods, and $P_i(b)$ the winning probability of player~$i$.
-The player exerting most effort above $Q$ wins the game, with tie-breaking done randomly and uniformly.
+The player who plays the highest action above \( Q \) wins the game, with tie-breaking determined randomly and uniformly.
 Player~$i$'s payoff is